Milos Brocic

 PhD , Sociology

-I am a sociologist studying moral dimensions of political conflict in post-industrial societies.
-My research interests are primarily in the fields of political sociology, culture, and sociological theory.
+I am a sociologist studying the moral dimensions of political conflict in liberal democracies.
+My research spans political sociology, culture, and sociological theory.
 I am currently an Assistant Professor of Sociology at McGill University.

-In this work and elsewhere, I re-evaluate classic sociological topics with modern techniques of data analysis, engaging timely issues with a perspective both old and new.
-This builds on a general interest in charting sociology’s intellectual movements, which comes to a head in my work documenting the evolving legacy of Georg Simmel.
-My research here has been published in the Annual Review of SociologyThe Germanic Review: Literature, Culture, Theory, and Routledge International Handbooks.
+Across these projects, I re-evaluate classic sociological problems using contemporary methods of data analysis, and engage timely issues with a perspective that is both old and new.
+This approach reflects a broader interest in the intellectual development of sociology, culminating in my work on the evolving legacy of Georg Simmel.
+My work has been published in venues such as the American Sociological Review, American Journal of Sociology, Annual Review of Sociology, PLOS One, EPJ Data Science, and others.

 Click here for my CV.